 "What?
 You didn't like him?"
 Buffy smiled, the movement easing the tension on her face.
 "You'd be one of the few."

 Tara giggled.
 "I kind of thought he was a big doofus.
 I mean a nice..."

 She shrugged.
 "Yeah.
 Plus I think he was freaked by Willow and me."

-Buffy thought.
-"He never said anything, which probably means you're right since he seemed to have an opinion about everything else."
+"He never said anything, which may mean you're right since he seemed to have an opinion about everything else."

 Tara nodded.
-"You two made a cute couple but I don't think it was meant to last."
+"You two made a cute couple but it wasn't meant to last."

 "I get feelings, impressions.
 I just seem to tune in to romance.
 Can sense how it's gonna go."

 "Hmm.
 So can you sense how it's gonna go with Faith and Giles?"